digitaltrails/procno/README.md

  * Clicking on a dot brings up a small dialog with processed details that update dynamically.
 The dialog includes an arming switch (a checkbox) that arms a signal dropdown which can be used to signal/terminate the process.
  * If a process consumes too much CPU or RSS for too long, a desktop notification will be raised.
+The notification will continue to update as long as the process continues to offend.
+If the notification is closed, no
+   no further notifications will be raised while the process continues to offend.
+When a processed ceases to offend its notification status is reset, any subsequent offending will result in fresh notifications.
  * Procno can optionally run out of the system tray.
 Geometry and configuration is preserved across restarts.
 Procno dynamically adjusts to light and dark desktop themes.